-Since 2012, AEforD project worked with 15 CDCs all over Jordan, conducting more than 20 income generation projects along with community based social and cultural interventions.
+Since 2012, the AEforD project worked with 15 CDCs all over Jordan, conducting more than 20 income-generation projects along with community-based social and cultural interventions.
 The project aspires to continue to support the CDCs and their structure in reaching out to the community and in developing stronger adult education programs and interventions.

-Through Adult Education for Development Project (AEforD), a passionate team of volunteers from Jdetta village - northern Jordan has established “Rummana ”; a community based tourism initiative through which volunteers strive to allow visitors to explore the gems of their village and live a unique one-day experience.
+Through Adult Education for Development Project (AEforD), a passionate team of volunteers from Jdetta village located north of Jordan has established “Rummana ”; a community-based tourism initiative through which volunteers strive to allow visitors to explore the gems of their village and live a unique one-day experience.

-With the technical support of Zikra initiative, Rummana aims at bridging the gap between visitors and locals and local knowledge in order to underline the importance of simple local resources as a crucial tool for sustainable economic development.
+With the technical support of the Zikra initiative, Rummana aims at bridging the gap between visitors and locals and local knowledge to underline the importance of simple local resources as a crucial tool for sustainable economic development.

 For more information about Rummana or to book a trip, please visit the project page through the link:

-In 2012, AEforD started supporting the bags project in Jdetta CDC given its authenticity, innovation and big potential as an adult education tool for the CDC.
+In 2012, AEforD started supporting the bags project in Jdetta CDC given its authenticity, innovation, and big potential as an adult education tool for the CDC.
 Since then, the project managed to recruit volunteers and influence business start-ups in the same field.
-The CDC now produces and sells high quality school bags with very competitive prices along with patchwork bags inspired from the local heritage in the area.
+The CDC now produces and sells high-quality school bags at very competitive prices along with patchwork bags inspired by the local heritage in the area.

-Following intensive food value chain trainings inspired from the area, three women from Eira&Yarqa decided to take their training to the next level and started their own food experience business under the title “Atayeb Eira.”
-The women decided to invest in the resourceful variety of their village and invite visitors to try out different recipes inspired from the agricultural originality of Eira.
+Following intensive food value chain pieces of training inspired by the area, three women from Eira&Yarqa decided to take their training to the next level and started their own food experience business under the title “Atayeb Eira.”
+The women decided to invest in the resourceful variety of their village and invite visitors to try out different recipes inspired by the agricultural originality of Eira.